deadbits/vector-embedding-api/README.md

 # vector-embedding-api
-Flask API server for generating text embeddings using [OpenAI's embedding model](https://platform.openai.com/docs/guides/embeddings) or the [SentenceTransformers](https://www.sbert.net/) library.
+`vector-embedding-api`provides a Flask API server and client to generate text embeddings using either [OpenAI's embedding model](https://platform.openai.com/docs/guides/embeddings) or the [SentenceTransformers](https://www.sbert.net/) library.
+The API server also offers an in-memory cache for embeddings and returns results from the cache when available.

 SentenceTransformers supports over 500 models via [HuggingFace Hub](https://huggingface.co/sentence-transformers).

 ## Features 🎯
-* POST endpoint to create text embedding models
+* POST endpoint to create text embeddings
   * sentence_transformers
   * OpenAI text-embedding-ada-002
+* In-memory cache for embeddings
 * Easy setup with configuration file
 * Simple integration with other applications
 * Python client utility for submitting text